nlerme/smacky/README.md

 -------
 The software can be run by typing the following command in a terminal:

-./main -f TABLATURE_FILENAME
+`./main -f TABLATURE_FILENAME`

 where TABLATURE_FILENAME denotes the filename of the tablature (several examples are provided in the "data" directory").
-Please add the `--help' flag to get more information about available options.
+Please add the `--help` flag to get more information about available options.

 Documentation
 -------------